oracle/rwloadsim/BUILDING.md

 At present, the following platforms are in _Beta_ state, which means they are not yet ready for production use.
 If you complete a port, please contact the rwloadsim developer.

+### Microsoft Windows

+For building on Microsoft Windows, you need the following:

+ * Microsoft Visual Studio 2017 or later
+ * nmake, cl, link (command line C compiler and linker)
+ * Oracle Instant client for Windows release 19.21 or newer
+ * For certain utilities (ashplot, ociping in concurrency mode), an installation of gnuplot is required

 ### Apple OS X